dotnet/docs/docs/core/tools/extensibility.md

 Consuming these tools requires you to add a `<DotNetCliToolReference>` element for each tool you want to use to your project file.
 Inside the `<DotNetCliToolReference>` element, you reference the package in which the tool resides and you specify the version you need.
 After running `dotnet restore`, the tool and its dependencies are restored.

 For tools that need to load the build output of the project for execution, there is usually another dependency which is listed under the regular dependencies in the project file.
-Since the RC4 version of the CLI uses MSBuild as its build engine, it is recommended that these parts of the tool be written as custom MSBuild targets and tasks since that way they can take part in the overall build process.
-Also, they can get any and all data easily that is produced via the build, for example the location of the output files, the current configuration being built etc. All of this information in RC4 becomes a set of MSBuild properties that can be read from any target.
+Since CLI uses MSBuild as its build engine, it is recommended that these parts of the tool be written as custom MSBuild targets and tasks since that way they can take part in the overall build process.
+Also, they can get any and all data easily that is produced via the build, for example the location of the output files, the current configuration being built etc. All of this information becomes a set of MSBuild properties that can be read from any target.
 We will see how to add a custom target using NuGet later in this document.

 Let's review an example of adding a simple tools-only tool to a simple project.
 Given an example command called `dotnet-api-search` that allows you to search through the NuGet packages for the specified